brdv/prodtest-demo/README.md

    sh ./scripts/kubernetes/cleanup.sh
    ```

+   \* **Note:** This script may take some time due to shutdown time of some pods.
+   In some cases, the cleanup script does not successfully delete all database pods.
+The reason why this happens is yet unknown.
+You can hard delete it by resetting your Docker Desktop Kubernetes cluster or deleting all docker containers prefixed with `k8s_`.
+If this still does not work, please [open a new issue](https://github.com/brdv/prodtest-demo/issues/new/choose).

 2. Simulate API requests

    In order to simulate API requests, you can use the script `simulate_api_calls.sh`.
 This script will by default call the api 500 times and save the responses to `temp/request_output.json`.